π§πΉBhutan Political Stability: 55.4/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

-Bhutan is a landlocked country located on the southern slopes of the eastern Himalayas, bordered by China to the north and India to the south and east.
-The terrain is predominantly mountainous, with 98.8% of the land covered by steep mountains and deep valleys.
-Elevation ranges from 200 m in the south to over 7,570 m at Gangkhar Puensum, the highest unclimbed mountain in the world.
-The climate varies significantly with elevation, featuring subtropical conditions in the south and polar climates in the north, with five distinct seasons.
+Bhutan is a landlocked country located on the southern slopes of the eastern Himalayas, bordered by the Tibet Autonomous Region of China to the north and several Indian states to the south and east.
+The country is predominantly mountainous, with 98.8% of its land covered by steep mountains and deep valleys.
+Elevation ranges from 200 meters in the south to over 7,570 meters at Gangkhar Puensum, the highest unclimbed mountain in the world.
+Bhutan's diverse geography contributes to a variety of ecosystems and climates, from subtropical in the south to polar in the north.

-Bhutan has a population of approximately 771,608 people, with a significant portion involved in agriculture, forestry, or conservation.
-The country emphasizes Gross National Happiness as a measure of development, reflecting its unique cultural and social values.
-The population is predominantly Buddhist, which influences many aspects of daily life and culture.
+Bhutan has a population of approximately 771,608 people, with a significant portion engaged in agriculture, forestry, or conservation.
+The country is known for its commitment to preserving its cultural heritage and biodiversity, which is reflected in its policies and practices.

 Governance Indicators